i2group/analyze/documentation/developer_essentials_deploying_uirest.md

     Important: *hostname* must be the fully qualified name of the new server that hosts the REST-enabled data access on-demand solution.

+3. Copy the `configuration\environment\daod` directory from the Deployment Toolkit for the development deployment to the same location on the write side of the production deployment.
-3. Run `da-setup.py` on the write server of the production deployment:
+4. Run `da-setup.py` on the write server of the production deployment:

     ``` {.pre .codeblock}
-    python da-setup.py -t add-data-source -a newread -d data-source-name
+    python da-setup.py -t add-daod-data-source -a newread -d data-source-name
     ```

     Note: In the production deployment, *data-source-name* does not have to match the name of an Eclipse project.
 The setting controls the name that users see in the Intelligence Portal.
 You can supply any *data-source-name*, but do not use the name of one of the fragment directories.

-4. Back in `topology.xml`, modify the `<DataSource>` element that the `add-data-source` command created so that its attributes have values that match the equivalent element in the development version of the platform.
+5. Back in `topology.xml`, modify the `<DataSource>` element that the `add-daod-data-source` command created so that its attributes have values that match the equivalent element in the development version of the platform.
-5. Still in the topology file, add information about your new fragment to the `<fragments>` child of the new `<war>` element that references it.
+6. Still in the topology file, add information about your new fragment to the `<fragments>` child of the new `<war>` element that references it.
 The name of the fragment must match the name of the directory in `configuration\fragments`.

     Important: Fragments are processed in order from top to bottom, and later fragments override earlier ones.
 The previous step added a fragment that is named after the data source.
 Add your fragment to the foot of the list: